ciapjl/CLI_Latex_Helper/README.md

 - Could be made more user friendly, arguably complex enough to just learn latex format instead, which kind of defeats the purpose of the project.
 - More complex equation handling.
-- Automatic copying to clipboard.
-NOTE a workaround:  it seems(without verifying closely) that this can already by piping the output to xclip on linux.
+- Automatic copying to clipboard of the output to use in another program to avoid awkward terminal highlighting and shift-control-c. *NOTE* a possible workaround:  it seems(without verifying closely) that this can already by piping the output to xclip on linux.
 - Testing:
     - Make testing actually compare latex output using some kind of OCR, instead of verifying strings output(which isn't actually what is needed since multiple differnt strings can be compiled to produce the same latex output)
     - Test directly at the CLI level, not just the functions underlying the CLI
+- Other possible features involving tikz and predictable, simple diagrams like exat sequences in homological algebra.